LumoSQL/lumosql/README.md

 # LumoSQL

 [LumoSQL](lumosql.org) is a modification (not a fork) of the [SQLite](https://sqlite.org) embedded data storage library.
-LumoSQL offers multiple backend storage systems selectable by the user and proposes other integrity and security features.
+LumoSQL adds performance, security and privacy features, partly by adding multiple backend storage systems.
 If you are an SQLite user familiar with C development wanting an easier way to benchmark and measure SQLite, or if you are wanting features only available in other key-value storage engines, then you may find LumoSQL interesting.

 In LumoSQL 0.4 there are currently three LumoSQL backends: